jddiaz112/jddiaz112.github.io/index.md

 # Hello World

-This is my hoe page!
+This is my home page!
 My name is Jayson Diaz and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is electrical engineering.

 ## Computer Science Projects